topfreegames/pitaya-bot/docs/test writing.md

 Operation is the generalistic struct which contains the action that the specified bot will do.
 The fields are:

 * `Type`: Type of operation which the bot will do.
-Each bot has diffent types
+Each bot has different types
-* `Timeout`: Time that the bot has to realize given operation
+* `Timeout`: Time that the bot has to execute given operation
 * `Uri`: URI which the bot will use to make request, notification, listen, ...
 * `Args`: Arguments that will be used in given operation
 * `Expect`: Expected result from operation